vitaly-t/pg-promise/README.md

 * The received data contains 1 or more records;
 * The number of rows meets the expectation as per `QueryResultMask`, if applicable.

+Parameter `data` is always a non-empty array, containing objects - rows.
+If any of those objects are modified during notification, the client will receive the modified data.

+Parameter `result` is the original [Result] object, if the data comes from a regular query, in which case `data = result.rows`.
+When the data comes from a stream, parameter `result` is `null`.

 This event notification serves two purposes:

 * Provide selective data logging for debugging;
 * Pre-process data before it reaches the client.

-Parameter `data` is always a non-empty array, containing objects - rows.
-If any of those objects are modified during notification, the client will receive the modified data.

-Parameter `result` is the [Result] object, if the data comes from a regular query.
-When the data comes from a stream, parameter `result` is `null`.

 **NOTES:**
 * If you are pre-processing the data, you should only change properties of the individual elements